Trichuris vulpis

 Life cycle - direct

 Adult T. vulpis live in the caecum, with their anterior ends “threaded” into the mucosa.
-Eggs are passed in the feces and larvate in environment in 10 days.
-Infection follows ingestion of the larvated eggs which hatch in the intestinal lumen, releasing larvae that undergo a mucosal migration.
-The pre-patent period is realtively long, approximately three months.
+Eggs are passed in the feces and larvate in the environment in 10 days under optimal conditions (warm and wet).
+Unusually, first stage larvae are the infective stage.
+Infection follows ingestion of the larvated eggs (containing L1) which hatch in the intestinal lumen, releasing larvae that undergo a mucosal migration and 4 moults to become adults.
+The pre-patent period is relatively long, approximately three months.

 Pathology and clinical signs